-Is NiceRx an Entresto coupons provider?
+Is NiceRx an Entresto coupon provider?

 NiceRx is a service provider that helps eligible individuals access the Entresto patient assistance program.
 We are not an Entresto coupon, an Entresto discount card, or an Entresto copay card provider.
-We don’t offer printable Entresto manufacturer coupons, Entresto discounts, rebates, Entresto savings cards, trial offers, or free Entresto samples.
+We don’t offer printable Entresto manufacturer coupons, Entresto discount cards, rebates, Entresto savings cards, trial offers, or free Entresto samples.

 Can NiceRx help me get Entresto if I have insurance?

 NiceRx may be able to assist if your insurance company won’t pay for your Entresto medication, or you have a high copay or coinsurance responsibility.
 We may even be able to assist if you don’t have insurance.
 Apply online with NiceRx to find out more.